jhojim-28/PDI_Project_MOVE-DETECTION_and-CREATE-GLYPHS_with_AFORGE/README.md

-#        move detection and  create glyphs with aforgeFORGE
+#        move detection and  create glyphs with aforge.net